 The Office of Financial Aid awards Study Abroad Grants (SAG), based on financial need, that range from $250-$2,000 for 3 credits and $500-$4,000 for 6 credits.
 Need is determined by the previous academic year’s FAFSA information.
 For more information, visit our Summer Financial Aid page.

-Additional funding is available for Summer Center programs!
-Summer grants will be allocated to Syracuse University undergraduate students in medium, high and high plus need categories applying to summer 2021 programs at Syracuse Abroad centers in Florence, London and Madrid.
-Undergraduates with the highest need applying to study in one of these locations this summer could receive up to $9,000 in grants.
+Summer grants will be allocated to Syracuse University undergraduate students, based on financial need, applying to summer 2021 programs at Syracuse Abroad centers in Florence, London, Strasbourg and Madrid.
+Combined with the traditional summer grants, undergraduates with the highest need applying to study in one of these locations this summer could receive up to $9,000 in grants.
+Need level determined by the Office of Financial Aid.

 Financial Aid 101